aws-samples/aws-cloudhsm-cloudformation-template/README.md

 ## Usage

-This section recommends to the steps to prepare for and create a CloudHSM cluster.
+### Preparing to create a CloudHSM cluster

-### Prepare

-You should address the following considerations before using the CloudFormation template to create a CloudHSM cluster.
+You should address the following considerations before using the CloudFormation template.

 #### 1. Review AWS CloudHSM and KMS Custom Key Store documentation